beceluiz/beceluiz/README.md

 </div>

 ### About Me:
-- I'm doing a degree in Computer Systems Analyst
+- Undergraduate in Systems Development and Analysis.
-- I'm currently learning front-end development with javascript.
+- Currently learning front-end development with React.
-- I'm pretending to became a fullstack developer soon.
+- Aiming to become a full-stack developer soon.

 ### Language & Tools:
 <div>